Man and woman in their 60s die in Co Dublin house fire

 “ Our thoughts are with the families, friends and community at this difficult time,”it said in a tweet.

-It is understood the couple, whose children are adults, were the only people in the house at the time of the fire.
+It is understood the couple, whose children are adults and have lived there for many decades, were the only people in the house at the time of the fire.